OpenC3/docs.openc3.com/_docs_v5/5_development/json_api.md

 The following methods are used to send commands: cmd, cmd_no_range_check, cmd_no_hazardous_check, cmd_no_checks

-The cmd method sends a command to a OpenC3 target in the system.
+The cmd method sends a command to a COSMOS target in the system.
 The cmd_no_range_check method does the same but ignores parameter range errors.
 The cmd_no_hazardous_check method does the same, but allows hazardous commands to be sent.
 The cmd_no_checks method does the same but allows hazardous commands to be sent, and ignores range errors.

 Two parameter syntaxes are supported.